 But our results do not support the idea that the number of reviews is a factor in top placement — quite the contrary.
 The top item has only 2 reviews.
 It’s an inexpensive Prime Pantry item, so it may get lots of sales — but does the Bigelow tea tray look like a bestseller?
 Rosie points out that it looks like a gift, and it may be a common B2B purchase for office use, but regular tea drinkers aren’t usually displaying a tray of tea so much as they are making a cup or potful and drinking it — their tea is probably in the cupboard.
 The third place item has the largest number of reviews.

-The same search today gives somewhat different results, but still doesn’t appear to confirm that reviews or plain old popularity give sellers top placement:
+The same search today gives somewhat different results, with sponsored products leading the pack, but still doesn’t appear to confirm that reviews or plain old popularity give sellers top placement:

 Lipton is the best-selling tea in the U.S., but their decaf green tea is almost certainly not the most popular item Amazon has under “tea.”
 The front page listings do not include a single box of ordinary black tea bags.
 Unflavored full-caffeine black tea is the most popular kind of tea in the U.S., accounting for 80% of the 3.8 billion gallons of tea drunk by Americans each year.
 Amazon’s search results may indeed reflect the sales records of the sellers, but they don’t just show the best-selling items at the top.